MicrosoftDocs/learn/learn-pr/wwl-data-ai/optimize-data-warehouse-query-performance-azure-synapse-analytics/includes/5-use-indexes-to-improve.md

 ### Considerations for when clustered columnstore indexes may not be a good option

-1. Columnstore tables do not support varchar(max), nvarchar(max), and varbinary(max).
+1. Columnstore tables don't support varchar(max), nvarchar(max), and varbinary(max).
 Consider heap or clustered index instead.
 2. Columnstore tables may be less efficient for transient data.
 Consider heap and perhaps even temporary tables.
 3. Small tables with less than 60 million rows.
 Consider heap tables.